barissonmez-data/fakestore-data-engineering-pipeline/README.md

 The screenshot below shows a successful end-to-end V1 DAG run.

 Airflow completed the API checks, table creation, extraction, transformation, staging loads, dimension loads, and fact-table loading.

-The successful run also verified the configured retry behavior, request timeouts, task-level execution timeouts, and operational logging.
+The DAG is configured with Airflow retries, HTTP request timeouts, task-level execution timeouts, and operational logging.
+The screenshot confirms successful normal-path execution; failure-specific retry and timeout behavior was not separately tested during this run.

 In the validated run, the final `fill_facts` task successfully loaded 14 rows into PostgreSQL.

 ![Successful Airflow DAG run](docs/images/airflow-dag-success.png)

+## Configuration and Security

+Local Airflow configuration, logs, environment files, and generated secrets are excluded from version control.

+The required PostgreSQL connection must be configured locally in Airflow before triggering the DAG.
+Credentials and generated secrets should never be committed to the repository.

 ## How to Run